Failed Startups In India | Case Study of 21 Promising Indian Startups That Tanked

 Sustaining a startup is perhaps the most difficult phase for any entrepreneur.
 While everyone advocates entrepreneurship as a shortcut to mint money and get rich scheme, the uncertainty and constant pressure to perform is a huge responsibility even for the toughest of individuals.
 The team at StartupTalky decided to analyze some unsuccessful startups in India.

-The case study discussed below will give you insights into the failure of some Indian startups that were destined to reach new heights.
-Learn from the mistakes these Indian ventures did so that you don't end up repeating the same.
+The startup failure case study discussed below covers unsuccessful entrepreneurs' stories in India and will give you insights into the failure of some Indian startups that were destined to reach new heights.
+Learn from the mistakes these Indian ventures made so that you don't end up repeating the same.

 Summery on why Startups fail and how to bounce back from Startup failure